adobe/helix-home/architecture.md

 # Local Development

-Serverless is great for deployment and scalability, but a dog develop and work with.
+Serverless is great for deployment and scalability, but a dog to develop and work with.

 So it is important that we get to a place where a developer can start extending in minutes, without any unreasonable cloud dependencies against their local checkout in the filesystem.